Amin Alsaden is a writer, curator, and educator whose work focuses on transnational solidarities and exchanges across cultural boundaries.

-With a commitment to advancing social justice through the arts, Alsaden’s curatorial practice advocates for the dissemination of more diverse, inclusive, and global narratives, by decentering and expanding existing canons, and challenging hegemonic knowledge and power structures.
-He is particularly interested in socially engaged artists and architects, who interrogate individual and collective political agency in the public realm.
-His exhibitions invariably raise questions concerning the interrelated domains of geography, colonialism, extraction, organized violence, and displacement.
+With a commitment to advancing social justice through the arts, Alsaden’s curatorial practice contributes to the dissemination of more diverse, inclusive, and global narratives, by decentering and expanding existing canons.
+He is particularly interested in socially engaged artists and architects who interrogate individual and collective political agency in the public realm, and challenge hegemonic knowledge and power structures.
+His exhibitions are informed by his lived experience, and invariably raise questions concerning the interrelated domains of geography, colonialism, extraction, organized violence, and displacement.

 Alsaden holds doctoral and master’s degrees from Harvard University, a master’s from Princeton University, and completed his undergraduate education at the American University of Sharjah.
-He has taught at several institutions, at both the graduate and undergraduate levels, offering courses on non-Western modernisms, critical discourses, and syntheses across art, architecture, and urbanism, among other topics.
+He has taught at several institutions, at both the graduate and undergraduate levels, offering classes on non-Western modernisms, critical and resistance discourses, and generative syntheses across art, architecture, and urbanism, among other topics.
 He regularly serves as an invited lecturer, critic, and jury member at art, curatorial, and design programs.

 He has presented his research internationally, and written for numerous publications including Artforum, Art Journal, ArtAsiaPacific, Burlington Contemporary, Harvard Design Magazine, Ibraaz, Journal of the Society of Architectural Historians, Momus, Ocula, Texte zur Kunst, The Brooklyn Rail, Third Text, and Vie des arts.